- Are you looking for some efficient solutions when getting the iCloud error 2343 in Windows 10?

 One of the most common errors that occur with iCloud in Windows 10 goes by the code 2343.
 Basically, it prompts you that you’re unable to either uninstall the iCloud desktop app or update it.

-For that purpose, we provided you with some of the workarounds that should help you resolve this problem.
+For that purpose, we provided you with some of the workarounds that should help you resolve this error.
 So, if you’ve experienced exact or similar issues, make sure to check the steps below.

-How to resolve iCloud error 2343 in Windows 10
+How can I resolve iCloud error 2343 in Windows 10?

 - Right-click Start and open Control Panel.